 Andy was also around for the formation of London Animal Action.
 This group had been catalysed by LARC, and was established in September 1994, when London Boots Action Group, London Animal Rights Coalition, the London Anti Fur Campaign and others merged.
 The group's first newsletter, London Animal Rights News was published in October, but this time Andy was not involved, having made it clear he had enough of producing them.
 He does not appear to have been particularly active in the group.
 Paul Gravett's last recollection of Andy was meeting in a pub in early December 1994, to discuss plans for the 1995 World Day for Animal in Laboratories.

-Notably, after Andy had exited, Matt Rayner (subsequently also revealed as an undercover) would become the treasurer of LAA in 1995.
+After Andy exited, Matt Rayner (subsequently also revealed as an undercover) would become the treasurer of LAA in 1995.

 Brixton Hunt Saboteurs (1991-1995)

 A number of those spoken to, believe that Brixton Hunt Sabs and some of its active members were clearly targets of Andy.
 In the early 1990s, the highly active Brixton group was one of the leading anti-hunt groups in the country - to the extent that it received a mention in parliament as the 'Brixton Mob'.
 They regularly had 30+ activists out on anti-hunt protests and possessed two land-rovers and a transit minibus.